ytrellu/vitrine/web_formatted/teaching_systematically.md

 >
 >• a theory of complexity for certain games (in the sense of von Neu-
 >mann) which includes Chess, Checkers, Go, etc.

+Unite and build, because this bonds people together, building towards the same purpose.

 # Bibliography